Razosm/whois-extension-chrome/README.md

 ### Installing the Extension in Chrome

-Put all the files you have created into a folder.
+Put all the files you have dowsloaded into a folder.
 For example, name the folder `whois-extension`.

 1. Go to the Chrome browser and navigate to **chrome://extensions**.
 2. Enable **Developer mode** in the top right corner.